Hangman's Gap

 There was a crinkling sound, and then the tent flap was shoved backwards by a woman in her mid-twenties.
 She was a couple of centimetres shorter than him with blonde hair tied back in a stumpy ponytail.

-Balancing on one foot, Blake tugged the protective booties over his shoes and then straightened.
+Blake tugged the protective booties over his shoes and then straightened.
 ‘I am.
 Sorry, you are?’

 ‘Senior Constable Angela Forbes.
 I’d shake your hand, but…’ She held up gloved fingers, then dropped her elbow and let the tent flap fall back into place.